tuean/whgr/tuean-maven-plugin/README.md

 ## tuean-maven-plugin

-a maven plugin which providers some function
+a maven plugin which providers some function.

+### usage scenarios
+At the start of beginning, it would be better to use [mybatis/generator](https://github.com/mybatis/generator)

+But when want to modify some sql or mapper methods, the official plugin would rewrite our java file、 apppend our xml file

+which means something we need would be loss or must be manually modified.

+It's boaring when you do this for times and times.

+This plugin would be a better solution for this situation.

 ### codeGenerator